 In November 2021, we launched our 2030 ESG action plan - For a Better World - in which we laid out our ambition to be net zero in our direct operations by 2030 and in our wider value chain by 2050.
 This included setting SBTs covering our Scope 1, 2 and 3 emissions, with a 75% reduction in direct emissions by 2030.
-By the end of 2023/24, we had reduced our Scope 1 and 2 emissions by 61% since our 2019/20 baseline and the intensity of our product transportation emissions by 26%, tensity by 2025.
-At the end of 2022/23, 32% had done so with the SBTi.
+By the end of 2023/24, we had reduced our Scope 1 and 2 emissions by 61% since our 2019/20 baseline and the intensity of our product transportation emissions by 26%, so we are making good progress.
+Our emissions reporting is externally verified by a third party, to provide further assurance of our progress.
+We have also set supporting targets for packaging, waste and suppliers to drive further environmental performance and climate action and a greener distribution service for our customers.

-Andrea Barrett,

-VP Social Responsibility and Sustainability at RS Group
+Andrea Barrett, VP Social Responsibility and Sustainability at RS Group